SeonghyukIm/SeonghyukIm.github.io/_pages/cv.md

 ### TA works

+* (2023 fall) MAS 102 Calculus 1 and MAS 480 Topological methods in combinatorics at KAIST
+* (2023 spring) MAS 101 Calculus 1 and MAS 250 Discrete mathematics at KAIST
 * (2022 fall) MAS 102 Calculus 2 and MAS 477 Introduction to Graph Theory at KAIST
 * (2022 spring) MAS 102 Calculus 2 and MAS 275 Discrete mathematics at KAIST
 * (2021 fall) MAS 102 Calculus 2 and CC511 Probability and Statistics at KAIST